Check out "Fast Money Freestyle" streaming live on CNBC.com at 5 PM during the Olympics.

 "Fast Money" contributor Jon Najarian discusses a connection between LinkedIn's earnings and Friday's jobs number.

 Dissecting LinkedIn's earnings report and guidance miss, with Piper Jaffray's Gene Munster.

-The FMHR traders reveal their final trades of the hour.
-(0:49)
+The FMHR traders reveal their final trades.

 The Fast Money traders share their final trades of the day and what they're looking at Thursday.